FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/User/UserChangeRole.md

     PUT /api/v1/users/accounts/<user-id>/changeRole

+This endpoint is only available to admins.

+The admin user token has to be sent as a `BearerToken` with the request.

+> Note: A user cannot change his own role.

 ### Input parameters

 The following parameter has to be sent with the request for it to be successful: